CVVisualPSETeam/Dokumente/Testphase/tests.md

         see match settings

 ___"Image Information":___
-        the zoomableoptpanel should show all informations of the cv::Mat correctly and the zoom should be synchronous with the zoomabelImage
+        The zoomableoptpanel should show all informations of the cv::Mat correctly and the zoom should be synchronous with the zoomabelImage

 ___"syncWidget":___
-        you can choose that the zoom in one image should do the same in the other images, or none
+        You can choose that the zoom in one image should do the same in the other images, or none

 Parameter argv: arguments executablepath, image path1, imagepath 2. return 0.